BobWalsh/laterpay1/PITCHME.md

 ---
 ### Advantages

-- Speed: no server means everything happens in the browser
+- Speed: everything happens in the browser
-- Security: Communication limited to defined APIs
+- Security: communication limited to defined APIs
 - Scaling: cheaper and easier when it's just serving files
 ---